Multi-modal TRANSIT STATION

 RTE fostered a corridor of five roundabouts with unique shapes to match historic bridges and constraints, plan for future roadway connections, and merge business accesses.
 RTE developed multi-modal facilities including BRT Stations in roundabout entries for Articulating Busses, separated bicycle lanes, mutli-use paths, as well as frontage roads for enhanced operational safety.

 What most will qualify as impossible, RTE sees as a challenge and an opportunity.

 This APWA award winning Santa Cruz Beach Area Roundabout project in California consisted of two roundabouts along Pacific Avenue – considered the “Main Street” link between Downtown and the Beach area and the principal gateway to the Wharf and Monterey Bay.
 The City developed a multi-modal park at the Train Depot as well as the Monterey Bay Sanctuary Visitors Center at these roundabouts.

-This astonshing project included the first roundabout in the U.S. with UPRR Railroad track going through the roundabout.
+This astonishing project included the first roundabout in the US with UPRR Railroad track going through the roundabout.
 The roundabout operations include RR Xing gates for vehicles, cyclists, and pedestrians.
-Coupled with a protected bicyle path, oversized ped crossings with high foot traffic, transit stops, dual left turns at a roundabout entry, gated toll booths onto the Fisherman’s Wharf Pier leg of the roundabout, and extreme ROW constraints with local bussinesses and parking, this project was nothing short of a marvel to successfully complete.
+Coupled with a protected bicycle path, oversized ped crossings with high foot traffic, transit stops, dual left turns at a roundabout entry, gated toll booths onto the Fisherman’s Wharf Pier leg of the roundabout, and extreme ROW constraints with local bussinesses and parking, this project was nothing short of a marvel to successfully complete.